metayeti/YABS.js/README.md

 ### 2. Adding variables to custom headers

 We can add variables to output sourcefiles' headers.
-These are extracted from JSDoc-like meta-tags in the sourcefile:
+These are extracted from JSDoc tags in the sourcefile:

-At the top of the JS file, we might have something like this:
+At the top of the JS file, we will add something like this:

 ```JS
 /**